Khao Sok National Park: Travel Guide & Things to Do!

 The Waterfalls in the Park

 In Khao Sok, as mentioned above, there are also some beautiful waterfalls to discover.
 The Mai Yai Waterfall is located on the main road and is the only waterfall in the park that can be reached by car.
 All others are connected with a jungle hike.
 The 7 kilometer Ton Kloi Waterfall Trail is beautiful.
-During this hike through the deep green jungle of Khao Sok National Park you pass several waterfalls at once.
-Wang Phai Nga, Wing Hin Waterfall, Bang Hau Rat, Wang Yao, Bang Leab Nam, Tan Sawan Waterfall, Tang Nam Gorge and the Ton Kloi Waterfall – all these little natural wonders can be explored on the Ton Kloi Waterfall Trail.
+During this hike through the deep green jungle of Khao Sok National Park, you pass several waterfalls at once.
+Wang Phai Nga, Wing Hin Waterfall, Bang Hau Rat, Wang Yao, Bang Leab Nam, Tan Sawan Waterfall, Tang Nam Gorge and the Ton Kloi Waterfall.
+All these little natural wonders can be explored when hiking on the Ton Kloi Waterfall Trail.

 Elephants in Khao Sok National Park